ccb012100/playlister/README.md

 ## TODO

-- [ ] Move this file to the top level directory
+- [x] Move this file to the top level directory
 - UI
   - [ ] Rewrite the UI (in Blazor, Svelte, Solid.js, or just vanilla JS/HTML)
 - .NET
+  - [ ] Fix performance issue with updating large playlists
   - Tests
     - [ ] Integration
     - [ ] Unit